 Dan’s career spanned many years in the airline industry where he was a senior officer of several carriers including Frontier Airlines (original), Continental Airlines, and is a founder of the new (1994) Frontier Airlines.
 In each case he was a top management member focusing on planning and marketing.
 Dan also spent parts of his career in the resort and tourism industry.
 He was a marketing officer for numerous mountain resorts, including Keystone, Heavenly Valley and Sun Valley.

 Serving as the executive director of the state’s Colorado Tourism Board was a high point for Dan.
 During his administration, Colorado’s tourism expenditures rose 20% (to $5.9 billion) and consumer inquiries were up over 200% in a three year period.

 Dan is a proud Colorado native.
-He a railfan of long standing and supporter of the Friends.
+He is a railfan of long standing and supporter of the Friends.
 He graduated from Stanford University in 1960 and from the Massachusetts Military Academy (OCS, U.S. Army) in 1963.
-Dan and wife Cameron spend most of their time at their home near Grand Lake, Colorado.
-He is an avid sailor and snowmobiler.
-Dan’s son lives in Silicon Valley and is one of the owners of Soliant Consulting, a custom software development company.
-His daughter is the Director of Residences and Conferences at Ft.
+Dan and wife Cameron spend much of their time at their home near Grand Lake, Colorado.
+Dan’s son lives in Denver and is one of the owners of Codence Consulting, a custom software development company.
+His daughter is the Associate Vice president of Student Affairs at Ft.
 Lewis College, Durango CO.